Hard Water Treatment Options: Softeners, Descalers & Salt-Free Solutions

 Cons

-• Not suitable as a standalone solution for very hard water
+• Not ideal as a standalone solution for very hard water or long pipe runs

-• Annual maintenance: Minimal (electricity only — pennies per day)
+• Annual maintenance: Minimal, electricity only at pennies per day

 4. Reverse Osmosis (RO) Systems

-Reverse osmosis pushes pressurized water through a semi-permeable membrane that filters out 95–99% of dissolved minerals, contaminants, heavy metals, and hardness-causing calcium and magnesium.
+Reverse osmosis pushes pressurized water through a semi-permeable membrane that filters out 95 to 99% of dissolved minerals, contaminants, heavy metals, and hardness-causing calcium and magnesium.
 Most RO systems also include pre-filters (sediment and carbon) to protect the membrane.

 Best for: Point-of-use drinking water purification, or as part of a combined system for very hard water with contaminant concerns.